radon-h2020/radon-csars/README.md

 # radon-csars

-This repository is used to store CSARS that will consumed by the RADON orchestrator to achieve the deploymen process.
+This repository is used to store CSARS that will consumed by the RADON orchestrator to achieve the deployment process.